How data science is ushering in a new era of modern medicine

 To help with study recruitment, the team is using data and technology, including social media, to recommend trial sites with diverse patient populations.

-Using a tool called Brandwatch, “we’ll be looking for health influencers, including investigators and academic institutions that work with diverse patient populations,” says Shivani Mehta, Associate Director, Data Science at Janssen R&D. By finding and building a database of those influencers, Mehta hopes to forge new connections with potential trial sites.
+Using a tool called Brandwatch, “we’ll be looking for health influencers, including investigators and academic institutions that work with diverse patient populations,” says Shivani Mehta, Associate Director, Data Science, Janssen R&D. By finding and building a database of those influencers, Mehta hopes to forge new connections with potential trial sites.

 Roughly 60 to 80% of eligible patients do not live near existing clinical trial site networks, explains Khan.
 That’s why going where the patients are—versus the other way around—in a very data-driven way is essential.
 “Leveraging machine learning-driven models also allows us to incorporate socioeconomic and racial diversity factors when determining where to place clinical trial sites, leading to greater diversity in our clinical trials across our pipeline,” Mehta continues.